GeneSUN/wifi_score_v4/agentic/readme.md

 - Updated approximately every two months — the model continuously improves without any action on our end
 - Accessible via SDK with minimal integration overhead; compatible with orchestration frameworks like LangChain.
 Extremely capable out of the box; strong instruction-following and structured output reliability, which matters for a pipeline that expects JSON responses
 - Extremely capable out of the box; strong instruction-following and structured output reliability, which matters for a pipeline that expects JSON responses
+- Despite the fine-tuning advantage, when a general model is paired with a well-designed RAG layer, the local model's domain edge largely disappears

 Cons:
 - Data is sent externally, raising security concerns — however, commercial providers do not use API inputs for model training, and the model can be version-locked to prevent unexpected behavior changes